Photo by Kaitlin Ruby

 She has since worked at an international arts organization as a Curation Specialist and built her resume by being featured in various magazines and shows-- including several issues of Condé Nast's House & Garden: The Art Edit, as well as at the Lincoln Center in the Kenan Fellow's production "Can You Hear Us Now?".

-Kaitlin currently is in a brief transition phase, but continues to paint, write, and illustrate.
 While she tries to update her website as frequently as possible without going insane, feel free to stay completely up-to-date on her most recent works and art adventures via her Instagram @kaitlinrubyart.